 How to eliminate Invalid or Unwanted Entries from Windows 10 Task Manager Startup tab using a third-party tool Autoruns?

-If you prefer to use a freeware tool than modifying the Windows Registry, you can use Autoruns tool directly from Microsoft.
-This freeware also helps to remove unwanted Startup programs or dead entries from Windows 10 Task Manager.
-Perform the following steps to eliminate all unwanted entries from Windows 10:-
+If you prefer to use a freeware tool rather than modify the Windows Registry, you can use the Autoruns tool directly from Microsoft.
+This freeware also helps remove unwanted Startup programs or dead entries from Windows 10 Task Manager.
+Perform the following steps to eliminate all unwanted entries from Windows 11/10:-

 Step 2.
 Run the tool with administrative privilege (To run any program with admin rights, right-click on the .exe file and select the “Run as administrator” option).